Cameronseitz/Howler/README.md

 whatever is on their mind.
 It also lets users follow and unfollow others as well as see what they have "howled."
 Authentication is handled using a custom implementation of JWT, which shows the underlyings of how they work cryptographically.

+## How to Run
-To run, open the folder and use Docker:
+1. Final Project folder and use Docker:
 `docker-compose up --build`
+2. The page will be available on localhost at port 80.